Canyon Sainte-Anne

-Open from May to October, Canyon Sainte-Anne is a spectacular, steep-sided gorge, carved by the Sainte-Anne-du-Nord River, 6 km east of Beaupré, Quebec, Canada.
+Open from May to October, Canyon Sainte-Anne is a steep-sided gorge, carved by the Sainte-Anne-du-Nord River, 6 km east of Beaupré, Quebec, Canada.
 The river drops over a 74 m waterfall within the canyon.

 Site and Visitors

 The Canyon receives over 100,000 visitors per year.
 Three suspension foot bridges cross the canyon, including one 60 m metres above the river.
 Many scenic overlooks allow families to discover giant potholes and other cascades.
 Rock-climbing, via ferrata (the first one installed in Canada), and rappelling the canyon walls are permitted with supervision.

 Accessible to the public since 1973, the canyon was familiar to natives, painted by Kreighoff and described by American philosopher and environmentalist Henry David Thoreau.
 It was used during the filming of Battlefield Earth in 2000.

 Location

 Canyon Sainte-Anne is located 25 to 30 minutes east of Quebec City, at the edge of the Beaupré Coast and Charlevoix regions.
 It lies on the border between the municipalities of Saint-Ferréol-les-Neiges and Saint-Joachim.
 The Sainte-Anne-de-Beaupré Basilica, the ski resort Mont Sainte-Anne, the Montmorency Falls and the Cap Tourmente National Wildlife Reserve are in the same area.